-Swiss international airline meals will vary depending on your flight class and flight time duration.
-Since early 2018 the airline now offers a buy on board menu program on flights from Geneva and food isn’t included in Economy Light fares on these services.
-Also, note that all SWISS Economy fares on flights shorter than 1 hour from/to Switzerland no longer include meals.Click here to see the latest review of Swiss meals!
-Or here to check out what the first class meals look like.ECONOMY – BUY ON BOARD PROGRAM Swiss now offers a buy on board meal concept on flights from Geneva and economy light fares (under 1hr to/from Switzerland), see the menu below to see what you can purchase to eat or drink on your next flight.
-Click on the below picture to view the entire inflight menu.This buy on board menu has many high-quality products at very reasonable prices; in fact, I would go as far to say that it’s one of the better buy on board programs in Europe.
-ECONOMY – ALL OTHER FLIGHTSDepending on the flight duration, you will either be served a small snack, light meal or hot meal on longer flights.
-All meals and drinks are included in the price of your ticket.
+Swiss international airline meals are always included in your ticket price on long haul flights, however since early 2018 the airline offers a buy on board menu program on flights from Geneva.
+Also, note that all Swiss Economy fares on flights shorter than 1 hour from/to Switzerland no longer include meals.Click here to see the latest review of Swiss meals and here to check out what the first class meals look like.ECONOMY CLASS SHORT HAULPAID MEAL SERVICE Swiss now offers a buy on board meal concept on flights from Geneva except on flights to Zurich and New York.If you purchased a Swiss Economy Flex or Swiss Economy Classic ticket, you would be served a sandwich and a bottle of water.
+If you bought a Swiss Economy Light fare, you will receive water only.This buy on board menu has many high-quality products at very reasonable prices; in fact, it’s probably one of the best onboard meal programs in Europe.
+It was created with the Geneva arm of Globus a Swiss department store company with high-quality food and drink offerings.To view the inflight menu go here.INCLUDED MEAL SERVICEOn flights from Zurich, meals are still free; you will generally receive a hot or cold bakery item, soft drinks and fruit juices as well as wine, beer and digestif are still included.
 Sandwiches served onboard European Swiss flights are made fresh three times daily in a Swiss bakery.
-All European flights from Switzerland will always include products that come from Switzerland, a new concept that the airline hopes will guarantee even more freshness and authenticity.ECONOMY – INTERCONTINENTAL FLIGHTS – UPGRADE MEALS!Passengers will be served two hot meals during their flight one of which will be the Hiltl special vegetarian meal option.
-Drinks (including alcohol) are still free.UPGRADE MEALSFor a fee, you can also upgrade your inflight meal in economy class to a more ‘business’ class style meal.
-The Swiss-A la carte dining meals include six fantastic meal upgrade options, as well as some additional inflight wine options.
-You can order these meals at least 24 hours before departure or when booking your ticket online.
-For further information on these meals go here.SPECIAL MEALSSpecial meals on Swiss International Airlines include 18 options for passengers to choose from.
+All European flights from Switzerland will always include products that come from Switzerland,LONG HAULExpect two meal services on long haul routes in economy class; the first meal service will usually be the hot meal offering, while the second meal service will be lighter.
+You’ll have the choice of two hot meals on long haul flights, one meat option and one Hiltl vegetarian option.
+Swiss will also serve popular Swiss cheeses like Gruyere, Appenzeller and Tête de Moine.Hiltl is the oldest continuously open vegetarian restaurant in the world and first opened its doors in 1898 in Zurich.
+Since 2009 the restaurant chain has worked with Swiss to create vegetarian meals that are offered in all classes of travel on long haul flights ex Switzerland.
+40% of SWISS Economy travellers now order the vegetarian meal option inflight, drinks (including alcohol) are still free.UPGRADE MEALSFor a fee, you can also upgrade your inflight meal in economy class to a more ‘business’ class style meal.
+The Swiss-A la carte dining meals include six fantastic meal upgrade options, as well as some additional inflight wine options.HOW TO ORDERAfter booking your flight, you can add the meal up to 24 hours before departure via the Retrieve Booking function.The Swiss upgrade meals includeSwiss Prime Beef Burger CHF29.00Vegetarian Choice (Also vegan) created with Hiltl CHF39.00Gourmet Meal CHF 49.00Swiss Traditional Meal CHF39.00Japanese Meal CHF49.00Healthy Choice CHF29.00For further information on these meals go here.SPECIAL MEALSSpecial meals on Swiss International Airlines include 18 options for passengers to choose from.
 They include religious, medical, food allergy and special diet options.
 Passengers should order their meal preference at least 24 hours before departure but as with any special meal request the earlier, the better.
 Gluten Free, Lactose Intolerant, Baby Meal, Child Meal, Hindu Meal, Oriental Meal, Jain Meal, Lacto-Ovo Meal, Vegan Meal, Diabetic Meal, Plain Meal, Low Calorie, Low Salt, Low Fat, Kosher, Halal and Japanese Menu- On flights LX160/161 only.For further information on Swiss special meals click here and to contact your local Swiss office click here.BUSINESS CLASSAn exclusive onboard menu features heavily on flights from Hong Kong, Bangkok and Shanghai to Zurich.
-Passengers in first and business class will dine on a unique menu designed by the Peninsula Hotels Group.FIRST CLASSPassengers travelling in Swiss First class can dine on demand choosing from a wide range of options from the a la carte range.
+Passengers in first and business class will dine on a unique cuisine designed by the Peninsula Hotels Group. the SWISS Business experience includes the possibility of ordering directly à la carte.FIRST CLASSPassengers travelling in Swiss First class can dine on demand choosing from a wide range of options from the a la carte range.